 In “How To Grow More Vegetables”, intensive gardening guru, John Jeavons, says you’ll need about 200 sq.ft. per person to grow enough vegetables and soft fruits for the growing season at intermediate yields.
 To grow all the food for one person's needs for the whole year requires, for most people, at least 4,000 square feet—though some diet designs are possible that can use a smaller area.
-[Note: This is a correction.
-I originally and mistakenly reported 400 sq. ft.]
 Four thousand sq. ft. isn't possible for most of us, but you can grow enough of your favorite vegetables in a much smaller footprint to eat fresh all summer and put up some for the winter months.

 Knowing how much of each vegetable to plant is a bit trickier.
 That depends on how well things grow, which vegetables you prefer and how often you’ll be eating it.
 In truth, you won’t really know how many vegetables to plant for your family until you’ve got a few years experience under your belt.
 Even then, tastes change.

 Some plants simply take up more space.
 Artichokes, asparagus, and rhubarb are perennial plants that need to sit in the garden all season.
 Vining crops, like squash, cucumbers, and melons will need room to spread out or up.
-On the other hand, many crops can be planted in succession, planting only a few feet of a row every 2-3 weeks so that a new crop is continually coming in.
+On the other hand, many crops can be planted in succession, planting only a few feet of a row every 2 to 3 weeks so that a new crop is continually coming in.

 Succession planting is very dependent on the length of your growing season.
 Warm climates can do several plantings of corn, while cooler climates can squeeze in a second planting of peas.